 On behalf of the advertiser, the DSP makes a bid on the ad placement.
 All this happens in real-time which why programmatic advertising can often be referred to as real-time bidding (RTB).

 Once the SSP receives the bids from various DSPs, the SSP will then pick the winner.
 There are different bid strategies out there for different SSPs.
 Waterfall bidding, Client-side, and Header bidding with header bidding widely considered the most efficient and fair.

-> Once the winning bid is picked, the SSP displays that ad to the user on the publisher’s site.
-This entire process happens in milliseconds all while the page is loading for the user.
+Once the winning bid is picked, the SSP displays that ad to the user on the publisher’s site.
+This entire process of selecting a programatic display ad happens in milliseconds – all while the page is loading for the user.

-> The top 5 reasons you should use programmatic advertising
+The top 5 reasons you should use programmatic advertising

 Here are 5 good reasons why you should make your advertising programmatic.